Data::OptList β parse and validate simple name/value option pairs

 my $opt_hash = Data::OptList::mkopt_hash($input, $moniker, $must_be);

+Given valid mkopt input, this routine returns a reference to a hash.
 It will throw an exception if any name has more than one value.

-Both "mkopt" and "mkopt_hash" may be exported on request.
+Both mkopt and mkopt_hash may be exported on request.

 Ricardo Signes <rjbs AT semiotic.systems>

-Olivier Mengué <dolmen AT cpan.org>
+Olivier MenguΓ© <dolmen AT cpan.org>

 This software is copyright (c) 2006 by Ricardo Signes.

-This is free software; you can redistribute it and/or modify it under
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-Generated by phpMan Author: Che Dong On Apache Under GNU General Public License - MarkDown Format
+Generated by phpman v4.9.26-5-g7740029 · Markdown · JSON · MCP Author: Che Dong Under GNU General Public License

-2026-05-23 05:17 @216.73.217.24 CrawledBy Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko; compatible; ClaudeBot/1.0; +claudebot@anthropic.com)
+CrawledBy Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko; compatible; ClaudeBot/1.0; +claudebot@anthropic.com)